Chapter 1 : Steam Out

 But that was okay, because he was on his way home.

-The route home smelled an awful lot of sweat and stress and engine oil and smoke, and sounded an awful lot like hundreds of parents frantic in bidding farewell to children all too keen to get away from them.
-The backing chorus of owls and cats and rats in cages, hooting and yowling, was the finishing touch on the barely-organised disaster that was everyone making ready for the departure of the Hogwarts Express upon another start of another school year.
+The route home smelled an awful lot of sweat and stress and engine oil and smoke, and sounded an awful lot like hundreds of parents in bidding frantic farewell to children all-too keen to get away from them.
+The backing chorus of owls and cats and rats in cages, hooting and yowling, was the finishing touch on the barely-organised disaster that was the half-hour before the Hogwarts Express left for another school year.

-The corner of his trunk hit another one and swerved.
-He’d not replaced the misbehaving wheel and, rolling out of control, it almost crashed into the side of the train before he grabbed it, uttering a curse that caught him a cold look from several overprotective parents.
+His trunk hit another one and swerved out of control.
+He’d not replaced the misbehaving wheel and it almost crashed into the side of the train before he grabbed it.
+He uttered a curse that caught him a cold look from several overprotective parents.
 They, too, were ignored.

 ‘Stupid or stupider, Malfoy?’

-Scorpius scowled as he wrestled his trunk back under control and looked up - and up - to meet the gaze of the broad figure whose luggage he’d collided with.
-‘What?’
+Scorpius wrestled his trunk back under control and looked up - and up - to meet the gaze of the figure whose luggage he’d first hit.
+‘What?’’

 Hector Flynn rolled his shoulders.
 Muscles had to make way to let other muscles flex.
-Behind him was a gaggle of other sixth year boys, lurking at the outskirts of the blossoming confrontation, unlikely to engage unless called upon.
+Behind him stood a gaggle of sixth year boys, lurking at the outskirts of the blossoming confrontation, unlikely to engage unless called upon.
 But if needed, they would act.

 Hufflepuffs hunted in packs.

-‘Are you stupid because you can’t steer,’ Flynn was challenging him, broad arms folded across his broad chest, ‘or are you stupider because you steered at
+‘Are you stupid because you can’t steer,’ Flynn said, broad arms folded across his broad chest, ‘or are you stupider because you steered at my trunk?’

-Scorpius set his trunk down and straightened up.
-Normally this was enough, but he still had a few inches to go before he could look Flynn in the eye easily.
-‘I’m pretty sure that “stupider” isn’t actually a word.’
+Scorpius set down his trunk and straightened.
+Normally this was enough, but he still had a few inches to go before he could look Flynn in the eye.
+‘I’m pretty sure that “stupider” isn’t a word.’

-Davies, in the Hufflepuff pack, failed to suppress a snort of amusement.
-Flynn looked over his shoulder to give him a withering look before he fixed his glare back on Scorpius.
+Davies, in the Hufflepuff pack, tried to swallow a guffaw.
+Flynn gave him a withering look over his shoulder, then glared at Scorpius.
 ‘You think you’re pretty funny, don’t you, Malfoy.’

-This had just become all too easy.
+This was all too easy.
 He gave a broad, toothy grin.
 ‘Five out of five Hufflepuff girls agree.’

-laughing.
-He was still going out with his housemate Rosannah Blake.
-Scorpius thought she was a nice girl.
+Davies stopped laughing.
+He was still going out with his housemate Rosannah Blake, Scorpius remembered.
+He thought she was a nice girl.
 Good sense of humour.
 Cracking legs.
 He wondered if Davies had ever seen them.
-‘Sod off, Malfoy,’ he snapped.
+‘Sod off, Malfoy.’

-‘You never did get this “witty repartee” thing down, did you?’
+‘You never did get this “witty repartée” thing down, did you?’
 Scorpius cocked his head.
-‘It’s no wonder there’s -’
+‘No wonder there’s -’

 ‘I know you are.’
-Albus Potter looked levelly at the gathered.
+Albus Potter looked at the others.
 ‘Hey, Hector.
-Had a good summer?’
+Had a good summer?’’

-Flynn subsided, like most people did when Al was around.
+Flynn subsided, like most people did when Albus was around.
 ‘Yeah, Al. Yeah.’
 He glared at his boots.
 ‘You?’

 ‘Had a great time, thanks.’
-Al gave his usual warm, genuine smile, as if there was absolutely no tension in the air.
+Albus gave his usual warm, genuine smile, as if ignorant of the tension.
 ‘Prague was fantastic.
-Really interesting; so many people
+Really interesting; so many people.
+It’s -’

-‘He doesn’t actually care about Prague, Al,’ Scorpius said gently.
-Flynn looked stricken; a combination of annoyed at Scorpius for telling on him, relieved that he wouldn’t have to listen about Prague, and worried that he’d upset Albus.
+‘He doesn’t care about Prague, Al,’ Scorpius said gently.
+Flynn looked stricken; a combination of annoyed at Scorpius for telling on him, relieved that he wouldn’t have to hear about Prague, and worried he’d upset Albus.

 ‘Oh.’
-But as ever, Al just let it roll off him.
+But, as ever, Albus let it roll off him.
 ‘I guess we’d best be going.
 Rose should be here soon, Hector.’

-‘Perhaps you’ll have enough time to discover fire, the wheel, and walking upright,’ Scorpius offered helpfully, but Flynn didn’t do more than scowl as Scorpius was steered away rather firmly by Al, who dragged along the offending trunk as if it were empty.
+‘Perhaps you’ll have time to discover fire, the wheel, and walking upright,’ Scorpius offered, but Flynn didn’t do more than scowl as Scorpius was steered away by Albus, who dragged along the trunk as if it were empty.

-‘What happened?’ asked Al, rather weary, once they were out of earshot and trundling along the platform.
+‘What happened?’ asked Albus wearily, once they were out of earshot and trundling along the platform.

 ‘I accidentally crashed into his trunk.’